danieljlepiscopo/ccna-homelab/README.md

 ![Logical Topology](topology/logical-diagram.png)

 ## Recent Lab Updates
-As of November 2025, this homelab has completed 16 out of 18 planned labs.
+As of November 2025, this homelab has completed 17 out of 18 planned labs.
 From the last lab, the homelab currently demonstrates:
-- Understanding why we need QoS and the three main models: Best Effort, IntServ, and DiffServ.
+- Explaining the need for FHRPs and why we use them.
-- Going through Classification and Marking, Queueing, Policing/Shaping, and Congestion Avoidance.
+- Coveering the three options for FHRP: HSRP, VRRP, and GLBP.
-- Demoed all QoS concepts with practical examples of service policies.
+- Gave an overview and configured each of the different FHRPs.

-Next up: First Hop Redundancy Protocols with HSRP, VRRP, and GLBP.
+Next up: SNMP, NTP, and Syslog Monitoring

 Last updated: November 2025